felix-chin/felix-chin/README.md

 # 👋 Hi there, I'm Felix

-I'm a software engineer with a passion for problem solving and making a positive impact
+I'm a software engineer and CPA.
+Let's connect!

 ## ✉️ Contact Me